 Of course, the trick is not to overdo it so that the look comes across as natural.
 Done right, you can communicate that you’re adventurous with your style while knowing how to be tasteful.
 There are contact lenses that are more suitable for cosplaying or other types of costume design rather than to achieve the effect of heterochromia.

 You don’t always need to aim for contrast, like Sarah McDaniel.
 If you are looking for a more low-key option, you can always go for a central heterochromia look instead.
-It occurs when there are two rings of colours within the same iris.
+It occurs when there are two rings of colors within the same iris.
 The inner iris could be brown, while the outer ring is green.